 California has very similar licensing laws to PA in that applicants are required to pass the NBCOT exam.
 That being said, it’s still helpful to look at the board’s website to get a look at their state-specific steps, and their background check.

 Again, Texas licensing laws lean heavily on the successful completion of an NBCOT verified examination and subsequent background check.
 If you’re interested in possibly obtaining an OT license in Texas, or if you’re curious about the ins and outs of their process, take a look at their board’s website.

 Florida’s application process is fairly standard, but they place slightly more influence on fieldwork experience than some other states.
 Just like every state’s particular regulations, it can be very helpful to take a close look at their website for particular details.

-The most important thing to take away from this section is that it is very important to educate yourself on the rules and regulations of the state you’d like to work in.
+The most important thing to take away from this section is that it is very important to educate yourself on the rules and regulations of the state you’d like to work once becoming an occupational therapist.
 Most states have common legislature surrounding OT practice, but it’s extremely important for those in the field to know the ins and outs of the laws in their state.

-Occupational therapists have an exceptionally high job outlook.
-The average projected growth for all jobs is around 7%, the average projected growth for health practitioner roles is around 13%, and the most recent data for OT job growth comes in at 18%.
-That should be a very promising statistic for prospective occupational therapists.
+Occupational therapists have an exceptionally positive employment outlook.
+According to the BLS, the average projected growth for all jobs from 2018-2028 is around 5%.
+The average projected growth for health practitioner roles is 13%, and for OT job growth it is at 18%, which is more than three times higher than the national average.
+That is a promising statistic for prospective occupational therapists.